tencent cloud

 # Define the log topic configuration when a log topic is created automatically.
 The configuration cannot be modified after being defined.

-tags: ## Tag description list.
-This parameter is used to bind a tag to a log topic.
-Up to nine tag key-value pairs are supported, and a resource can be bound to only one tag key.
+tags: ## Optional.
+A list of Tag descriptions.
+By specifying this parameter, you can bind Tags to the corresponding log topic.
+Up to 9 Tag key-value pairs are supported.
+A resource can be bound to only one Tag key.

 - key: xxx ## Tag key